jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Updating, or "clicking", a new philosophy is pivotal when playing civilization games for a good reason.
 Our real-life societies have to keep upgrading.
 Because the game of civilization never ends.
 Famines, wars, prosperity, climate change; clicking new philosophies is the only way to keeping inventing new tools, harvesting more resources, and surviving the game.
 There are antagonists inside every society.
 That's no excuse to stop playing.
 The rest of society either defeats them, or their civilization is replaced by another player and the idle extras still lose; their biological DNA (what genes we pass on) and cyborlogical DNA (what tools we pass on) is out of the gene pool either way.

 Playing Civilzation, Anno 1800, or any other game is a better education than the best schooling today.
 These games mimick real-life, and thus integrate so many lessons.
 They force players to think of the big-picture that's so hard to appreciate in real-life.
-It's an invaluable perspective, especially to our society which is so obessed with itself, inside our spectacle, and selfish stories.
+It's an invaluable perspective, especially to our society which is so obessed with itself, inside our spectacle, and art stories.

 Our culture is very entrenched in the Industrial Age.
 So many people live to take credit for titles, instead of accomplisments.
 Professors, managers, executives, union leaders, all cherish the title of Industrial Age heirarchies.
 These well-intentioned people don't want to return back to equality that happens at the start of every new age.
 They refuse to upgrade our philosophy.
 Or they want someone else to do the hard work.
 The result is, the West is in the process of losing the game.